italia/daf-docs/microservices/semantic/semantic-manager.rst

 There are two endpoints:

 - */kb/v1/ontologies*                 : provides a list of the available ontologies
-- */kb/v1/ontologies/properties/find* : enable searching by terms and language for properties which may be used for a simple annotation of dataset fields in the ingestion form (and later for standardization).
+- */kb/v1/ontologies/properties/find* : enables searching by terms and language for properties which may be used for a simple annotation of dataset fields in the ingestion form (and later for standardization).

-Detailed informations about the service can be found `here <https://github.com/italia/daf-semantics/tree/master/semantic_manager>`_
+Detailed information about the service can be found `here <https://github.com/italia/daf-semantics/tree/master/semantic_manager>`_.